Tashi Armstrong

 In 2006 I established the Dzogchen Meditation Center/ Surmang Kagyu Retreat Center which is dedicated to engaging the pith teachings of the Vidyadhara Chogyam Trungpa Rinpoche, Osel Tendzin, Jamgon Kongtrul and Khenpo Gangshar Wangpo within a retreat setting.
 By that time, many of the institutions that had supported me in my training had changed beyond recognition.
 It was no longer possible to live in a residential dharma center in our practice lineage and practice as a community 5 hours a day.
 The whole idea of opening Dzogchen Meditation Center was to create a situation where people could train in this way.
 That continues to be the mission of this center and my inspiration to this day.

 I was introduced to Lotsawa Eric Pema Kunsang's translations in 1990 which were extremely helpful in giving context to the powerful, direct experiences I had with my root gurus the Vajra Regent and Trungpa Rinpoche.
-I attended a month long Trinley Nyingpo retreat with Eric and his wife at Gomde Denmark in 2008.
+I attended a month long Trinley Nyingpo retreat with Eric and his Tara at Gomde Denmark in 2008.

 I am not a Lama.
 My job is simply to create a practice container in which people can enter authentic training in this lineage and in that way to be a "spiritual friend", which does not mean I am always nice.
 My motto is "when I feel it you get it."
 I can attest to the fact that it is available here 24/7.
 I do not give formal transmissions to students but will happily recommend authentic Lamas who work within this lineage who will.